Be Inspired – Meet Lily and Alice Helme

 Lily is really impressed with the Jubilee Sailing Trust and believes their ‘Changing Lives’ motto is the real deal.

 “It IS a life changing experience.
-My first ever voyage I came and it really, really changed my perception on life – it really does change lives!”
+My first ever voyage I came on – it really, really changed my perception on life – it really does change lives!”